Cholera Vaccine

 To reduce your risk while travelling:

-• drink bottled, boiled, or otherwise safe water
+• drink only bottled, boiled, or chemically treated water

-• avoid ice unless you know it is made from safe water
+• avoid ice in drinks unless you are sure it is made from safe water

-• eat food that is freshly cooked and served hot
+• eat food that has been thoroughly cooked and is served hot

 Cholera vaccine appointments in Edinburgh

-At Edinburgh Vaccination Clinic, we offer travel health consultations for patients travelling to destinations where cholera may be a concern.
-We can assess whether cholera vaccination is appropriate and provide broader advice on staying well during travel.
+At Edinburgh Vaccination Clinic, we offer travel consultations for patients travelling to areas where cholera may be a concern.
+We assess your itinerary and risk level to determine whether vaccination or specific food and water safety advice is the most appropriate approach for your trip.

 Your appointment may include: